 And then, the surge ceased abruptly and everything stilled.
 The speckles of light dotting the water dimmed slowly leaving her in darkness.

-Maria had not realized it up until but the others had all been so quiet recently in her head.
+Maria hadn’t realized it up until but the others had all been so quiet recently in her head.
 Now, they were absolutely silent.

 And there was another question tickling her mind—